Digital Dental X-Rays

 Greater Accuracy with High Resolution

 Because the images produced digitally are high resolution, they help us diagnose conditions, such as decay, in its earliest stages.
-As with other types of digital imaging, Dr. Joe Osterbauer is able to zoom in and investigate any suspicious areas.
-He can adjust brightness and contrast to get a better view.
+As with other types of digital imaging, Dr. Nicole Hoiland is able to zoom in and investigate any suspicious areas.
+She can adjust brightness and contrast to get a better view.

 Digital dental x-rays eliminate the need for harmful chemicals to develop film.
 Just like a digital camera, digital dental x-rays appear almost instantly on our computer screens without the need for dark room development.
 X-rays are stored digitally, eliminating the need for film.